POD-mode-augmented wall model and its applications to flows at non-equilibrium conditions: A-posteriori studies

 \subsection{Code}

 The POD-augmented WM is implemented in our in-house pseudo-spectral code LESGO.
-The code solves the incompressible Navier-Stokes equations in a half channel with a slip top boundary and periodicity in both the streamwise and the spanwise directions.
+The code solves the incompressible Navier-Stokes equations in a half-channel with a slip top boundary and periodicity in both the streamwise and the spanwise directions.
 The flow is driven by a constant streamwise pressure gradient.
 The code employs a pseudo-spectral method in the streamwise and the transverse directions, a second-order finite difference method in the wall-normal direction, and the second-order Adam-Bashforth method for time stepping.
 The grid is uniform in each direction.
-The time step size is such that the CFL number is always smaller than 0.06.
-Last, the sub-grid scale (SGS) stresses are modeled via the Lagrangian scale-dependent model \citep{bou2005scale}.
+The time step size is such that the CFL number is always smaller than 0.06 (\blue due to the Adams-Bashforth time-stepping scheme\black). {\blue Further, a Gaussian filter is applied to the wall-parallel velocities before they are used as input to the wall model.} Last, the sub-grid scale (SGS) stresses are modeled via the Lagrangian scale-dependent model \citep{bou2005scale}.
 The code is well-validated \citep{abkar2017large,yang2022logarithmic} and further details of the code's numerics can be found in \cite{yang2018hierarchical} and the references cited therein.